Monday, October 22, 2018

 Upon taking these curious old burial vases from the place where they had rested for ages, it was like exhuming a museum of natural history in ceramics, for these were the shapes of animals, birds, reptiles, fishes, and almost all animated nature, together with the shapes the human form.
 Among them were several vases adorned with dragon heads.

-The tradition of the Piasa has its analogy in the well-known tradition of St. George, the patron saint of England, who was noted for his piety and knightly valor.
+The tradition of the Piasa is analogous to the well-known tradition of St. George, the patron saint of England, who was noted for his piety and knightly valor.
 Traveling in Asia, he came to a city besieged by a horrible dragon that had taken up its abode in a swamp on the outskirts of the village.
 Each day, it appeared to claim for its daily repast an inhabitant until the number of its victims began to tell fearfully of the depletion of their population.
 All efforts to destroy the monster had been in vain.
 The people drew lots each day to see who should be the next victim.
 Upon the day of St. George's arrival, the afflicted city was in the utmost consternation because the king's daughter had drawn the unlucky number in casting lots for the next day.
 Of course, she was beautiful, and when St. George got a glimpse of her, it was a bad day for the dragon, for he went to sharpening his sword and spear, as any true-blooded Englishman would, notwithstanding the Encyclopedia Britannica says he was born in Asia Minor.
 The next morning, the valiant-hearted knight mounted on his war horse in company with the maiden, who walked and went toward the swamp in the presence of the whole city.
 The dragon met them, and there was a terrible conflict, which ended with the monster's death by a thrust into its vitals from the spear of St. George.
 In depicting the scene, some historians have intimated that the girl ran away during the conflict, which is why St. George didn't marry her, but this is not generally believed.
 Of course, there was great rejoicing in that city, and they carried St. George, as the Illini did Ouatogo, in triumph and had a great Knight Templar banquet.

 The pretty and romantic story of St. George has its counterparts among nations in all parts of the world.
 However, some writers go back for its origin to the mythology of the Aryans and give it a solar significance.